vblanco20-1/vulkan-guide/docs/chapter-0/code_walkthrough.md

 }
 ```

-Our draw function is empty for now, but its in here where we will add the rendering code
+Our draw function is empty for now, but here is where we will add the rendering code.

 vk_engine.cpp, line 42
 ```cpp